Friday, December 17, 2021

 So what explains it?
 The switch happened for two primary and self-evident reasons.
 The first explanation covers half of the "Southern Strategy" argument, but not the half the Democrats need.
 The other is just plain demographics.
 I'll explain both in turn.

 As an aside, the Southern Democrat "State Rights" argument was always doomed to fail because the fights they chose to take on against Federal Power were not targeting Federal legislation directly, they challenged the founding principles of the nation.
-They posited the argument that the states.. really that any governmental body, can decide what natural rights are and that those rights are not inalienable.
-They weren't fighting federalism as much as they were fighting the whole concept of natural rights.
+They posited the argument that the states -- really that any governmental body -- can decide what natural rights are and that those rights are not inalienable.
+The Confederate states weren't fighting federalism as much as they were fighting the whole concept of natural rights.

 They lost in 1864, and then again, a century later in 1964.